lmagdanello/plot-jobs/README.md

 ##### Tool created in Python to plot job status using Slurm accounting.

-This tool works using Slurm sacct command, making a total of the jobs that failed, were canceled, ended and still running, to display them in a pie chart with the percentage values of these.
+This tool works using Slurm sacct command to make a total of the jobs that failed, were canceled and ended to display them in a pie chart with the percentage values of these.

     Prerequisites:
 1. python3.6;